 Multiculturalism has been used both as a descriptive and a normative term, as well as a term referring to particular types of state policies.
 As a descriptive term, multiculturalism refers to the state of affairs present in contemporary societies: that of cultural diversity.
-As a normative term, multiculturalism affirms cultural diversity as an acceptable state of affairs, and provides normative grounds for the ways of responding to this diversity.
-As a policy oriented term, multiculturalism refers to a variety of state policies that aim to accommodate people’s cultural differences—most notably, different types of culturally differentiated (or, minority) rights.
+As a normative term, multiculturalism affirms cultural diversity as an acceptable state of affairs, and provides normative grounds for accommodating this diversity.
+As a policy-oriented term, multiculturalism refers to a variety of state policies that aim to accommodate people’s cultural differences—most notably, different types of culturally differentiated rights.

 Equality-based and identity-based arguments for cultural concern provide strong grounds for the state to be concerned about people’s cultural differences and to aim to alleviate culturally induced disadvantages.
-The case for (or against) minority rights as a means for responding to these disadvantages may, however, come from several sources, including approaches to cultural diversity based on equality, autonomy, toleration, and diversity.
-While there is relative agreement among multicultural theorists that differentiated rights are acceptable, though not always required or even desired, responses to cultural diversity, disagreements about the normative bases, and extents of application, remain complex.
+The case for (or against) culturally differentiated rights as a means for responding to these disadvantages may, however, come from several sources, including approaches to cultural diversity based on equality, autonomy, toleration, and state neutrality.
+While there is relative (albeit not full) agreement among normative theorists of multiculturalism that differentiated rights may be acceptable, though not always required or even desired, responses to cultural diversity, disagreements about the normative bases, and extents of application, remain.

 Søren Flinch Midtgaard